David Smith (murderer): Murder of Sarah Crump

 Smith was put on trial in 1993 for the murder of 33-year-old sex worker Sarah Crump, who supplemented her income as a psychiatric nurse by working for an escort agency.
-She was found dead in her west London home in Lady Margaret Road, Southall in August 1991.
+She was found dead in her west London home on Lady Margaret Road in Southall in August 1991.
 She had been stabbed to death and had been "dreadfully mutilated" as she lay dead or dying.
 It would later be noted that she had been cut with the knife in an almost identical pattern to operation scars borne by a woman Smith had previously been rejected by.
 The prosecution suggested that Smith murdered Crump after this and a series of other rejections by women.
-Smith admitted paying Crump for sex on the night she died and said he engaged in sexual foreplay with her, but denied being involved in her murder and claimed he left her unharmed.
-The defence claimed that the female detective in charge of the inquiry had suppressed evidence by failing to disclose unidentified fingerprints found on Crump's door handle, a drawer and under her bed, and he was found not guilty by an Old Bailey jury.
+Smith admitted paying Crump for sex on the night she died and said he engaged in sexual foreplay with her but denied being involved in her murder and claimed he left her unharmed.
+The defence claimed that the detective in charge of the inquiry had suppressed evidence by failing to disclose unidentified fingerprints found on Crump's door handle, a drawer and under her bed, and he was found not guilty by an Old Bailey jury.
 Crump's mother insisted at the trial that Smith would kill again.
 At the conclusion of the trial the police said that the case was closed and that they were not looking for anybody else.

+Later, in 2003, legislation was introduced under the Criminal Justice Act 2003 which amended the double jeopardy law, meaning suspects could be retried for a crime that they were previously acquitted of if 'new and compelling' evidence became available.
+This led to the Court of Appeal quashing his acquittal in 2022 and ordering a retrial, and he was found guilty of the murder of Sarah Crump in 2023.
+As part of the new evidence it was revealed that police had proved that the fingerprints found on the door handle, drawer and under Crump's bed at the time actually belonged to the previous flat owner, disproving Smith's claim at the 1993 trial that these proved someone else had killed Crump.